PalomeroLab/how-to/docs/workflows/RNAseq.md

 # RNA Sequencing Analysis

-RNA sequencing (RNA-seq) is a technique used to analyze the transcriptome - the complete set of RNA transcripts in a cell.
+RNA sequencing (RNA-seq) is a technique used to analyze the _transcriptome_ — the complete set of RNA transcripts in a cell.
 This method involves sequencing RNA molecules after reverse transcription to cDNA to examine gene expression levels and identify novel transcripts.

+## Pre-requisites

+Before starting the analysis, ensure you have the following:

+- Aligned reads in SAM/BAM/CRAM format
+- A reference annotation file in GTF or GFF format
+- A read quantification tool such as featureCounts or HTSeq

 This document describes two pipelines for RNA-seq analysis: